-type One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands.
+type One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands. database A database object.
+This will default to default-database. result A Boolean.

-Predicate to test whether the SQL recording specified by type is currently enabled for database which defaults to default-database. type may be one of :commands, :results, :both or :either, default-ing to :commands, otherwise NIL is returned.
+Predicate to test whether the SQL recording specified by type is currently enabled for database which defaults to \default-database\. type may be one of :commands, :results, :both or :either, defaulting to :commands, otherwise NIL is returned.